 The school must give the bus company a daily list of children using the bus.

-If your child is intending to take the bus daily, you must notify the school when there is a change.
+If your child is intending to take the bus daily, please notify the school when there is a change.

-If at all possible, it is suggested to find alternative ways of getting your child to school until the rules change.
+If at all possible, it is suggested to find alternative ways of getting your child to and from school until the rules change.

 |New Entrant (NE) children||For children who are about to start school, Jenny Canty will be in touch|

 to organise when and how this will happen for each child.
 Please wait for Jenny to contact you.

 |School Events, |

 | As we hear more details about the length of Level 2, we will let you know about specific organisation.
 Unfortunately, we are unable to have coaches other than teachers on site during school times.
 After school practices are the responsibility of each code, so you will|